Print | Close

 Objectives

-This is an open-label, multi-center, phase 1a/b study in participants with FGFR3-altered
+This is an open-label, multi-center, phase 1 study in participants with FGFR3-altered

-advanced solid tumors, including metastatic urothelial cancer (UC).
-The study will be
+advanced solid tumor malignancy including metastatic urothelial cancer (UC).
+The study

-conducted in 2 phases: Dose escalation and dose optimization (1a) and dose expansion
+will be conducted in 2 phases: Phase 1a dose escalation (Cohort A1) and dose optimization

-(1b).
-Phase 1a will include up to 2 cohorts to assess safety, tolerability, and
+(Cohort A2) and Phase 1b dose expansion.
+Phase 1a will assess safety, tolerability, and

-pharmacokinetics of LOXO-435 to determine the recommended phase 2 dose (RP2D) (or optimal
+pharmacokinetics of LOXO-435 to determine the optimal dose for further expansion.

 Treatment Sites in Georgia